itsrainingmani/hugo-mysite/content/projects.md

 draft: false
 ---

+{{< raisedbox title="Py-ulid library" link="https://github.com/tsmanikandan/py-ulid">}}

+    The py-ulid library is a minimal and self-contained implementation of the ULID (Universally Unique Lexicographically Sortable Identifier) specification in Python

+{{< /raisedbox >}}

 {{< raisedbox title="Spotify Lyrics CLI" link="https://github.com/tsmanikandan/SpotifyLyrics">}}

     Python command line program that polls the Spotify API and an online song lyric database to display neatly formatted lyrics of the currently playing song for the user.